janeygak/Effisend_webapp/readme.md

 ## Credits

 All rates and money transfer data come from the World Bank.
 The prices of rice and water are crowdsourced from Numbeo.
+The amount of rice a family can live off is from the World Food Program.

 </content>
-  <tabTrigger>readme</tabTrigger>
 </snippet>